multitudes/FabLabNeukoelln-Fungi_Project/README.md

-# FabLabNeukoelln-Fungi_Project
+# FabLabNeukoelln-FungiProject

-FabLabNeukoelln-Fungi_Project
+Why this project?
+- Get the best quality mushrooms and save money.
+- can cultivate mushrooms in a small space.
+- Can try to grow different types of mushrooms, even some which can be hard to get or expensive variety.
+- learn about the process of growing mushrooms.
+- Can be a source of extra income
+- A way to live sustainably.
+- you can make new friends and share the mushrooms with them.

-A way to live sustainably.
-Substrate can be a mix of cardboard and sawdust or coffee grounds.
+- Can reuse cardboard as substrate which can be even be a mix of cardboard and sawdust or coffee grounds.
 (Would need to be sterile though.)

-Learn and start a business or feed your school. :)

 # Where?
-In the basement or storage room of the NK_fablab/42Berlin school.
+It is based in the basement or storage room of the NK_fablab/42Berlin school.
+We just participated in the 48 hours Mackerthon and we did a prototype of a small tent with a ESP32 microcontroller and a DHT11 sensor for the humidity and temperature.
+We also have a small humidifier printing in progress and we plan to add two fans and a co2 monitor.
+The material of the tent needs to be sturdier for the final version.
+We will also need to add a led light source.

 ## Starting point of the project
 We will start first by creating a fruiting chamber and use bags which already contain a spawned substrate.
 The bags can be bought online.
-A later step would be to make our own substrate and fill the our own bags with it adding the spawn,
-but this process needs sterilisation of the substrate first.
+A later step would be to make our own substrate and fill the our own bags with it adding the spawn, but this process needs sterilisation of the substrate first.

 # Outline
-Create a temperature and humidity controlled environment to grow mushrooms.
+Create a temperature, co2 and humidity controlled environment to grow mushrooms.
+Also called a Martha tent.

 ## Phases
 ### Build a small "Martha" tent or a smaller proof of concept one-bag environment.
 - Design structure, a frame to support the shelves.
-A metal frame made of pipes and joints would be good, but wooden shelves would also be nice.
-- Shelves can have metal mesh or some can use bars or have wooden support.
-They can be removed.
+- The idea is to make it stackable and modular.
-- There will be a transparent cover with a zip.
-It can be made modular.
-If we get the material we should be able to saw the zip together.
+- There will be a fabric cover with a zip.
+If we get the right material we should be able to saw the zip together.

+### Add the sensors and microcontroller
+- Add the sensors and microcontroller to the tent.
+We chose the ESP32 microcontroller because it has wifi and bluetooth capabilities.
+We can use the wifi to send the data to a server and the bluetooth to connect to a phone or tablet.
+- The sensors we will use are the DHT11 for temperature and humidity and a CO2 sensor.

 ## Lights
 Depends on the mushroom type.
 LED with either red or blue frequency and timer.
 Some mushrooms are happy with 12 hrs a day.
 Fruiting is red light and spawning is blue usually.

 ### Ventilation
-- Air filter in with fan?
-- Air vent out with fan.
+- The microcontroller will control 2 fans.
+One for the air intake and one for the exhaust.
+The exhaust fan will be connected to a filter.
+The intake fan could be connected to a HEPA filter to clean the air before it enters the tent.

 #### Sensors
 - Humidity sensor.
 The most common temperature and humidity sensor for Arduino is the DHT series, specifically the DHT11 or DHT22.